 - Where we need to fulfil a contract we have entered into with you.
 This would typically be when securing you a contract of employment

 - Where it is necessary for our legitimate interest and your rights do not override these interests.
 This would typically be where we are searching for a suitable contract of employment for you, prior to commencement.

 - Where we need to comply with legal or regulatory obligations.
 This would typically be to fulfil HMRC or framework requirements

 - Where we have obtained your consent to use it

 We may share your personal information with a member of our group, which means subsidiaries, and any ultimate holding company and its subsidiaries, as defined in section 1159 of the United Kingdom Companies Act 2006.

 We may share your information with selected third parties including:

-- Business partners, suppliers, NHS hospital Trusts and sub-contractors for the performance of any contract we enter into with you.
+- Business partners, suppliers, NHS hospital Trusts, auditors and sub-contractors for the performance of any contract we enter into with you.